 19.1 An Auditor shall be named by the end of December each season.
 The Auditor must be a Financial Consultant or Accountant.

-19.2 The Auditor shall certify the annual statement of receipts and payments prior to presentation at the Annual General Meeting.
+19.2 The Auditor shall certify the annual statement of receipts and payments prior to presentation at the AGM..

 19.3 The Auditor shall not be a member of the Executive or General Committee Member.